WolffunGame/UnityUIManager/README.md

   <img width="70%" src="https://user-images.githubusercontent.com/47441314/136698661-e4e247b6-7938-4fb5-8f6f-f2897f42eebe.png" alt="Demo">
 </p>

 Place this GameObject under the Resources folder with an arbitrary name.
-And call `ModalContainer.Push()` with the Resources path to display the page.
+And call `ModalContainer.Push()` with the Resources path to display the screen.

 ```cs
 ModalContainer modalContainer;